nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 To enable reporting and reproducibility, modules and subworkflows from the nf-core repository are tracked using hashes in the `modules.json` file.
 When modules are installed or removed using the nf-core tooling the `modules.json` file will be automatically updated.

 When you open the `modules.json`, you will see an entry for each module that is currently installed from the nf-core modules repository.
-You can open the file with the VSCode user interface by clicking on it in `myorg-myfirstpipeline/modules.json`:
+You can open the file with the VS Code user interface by clicking on it in `myorg-myfirstpipeline/modules.json`:

 ```console
 "nf-core": {